 Mascarpone Cream Frosting

-- 2 tbsp allulose (Optional)(2-3 tbsp powdered allulose or erythritol, to taste)
+- 2 tablespoon allulose (Optional)(2-3 tablespoon powdered allulose or erythritol, to taste)

 Mascarpone Cream Frosting